mtth/azkaban/README.rst

   locally.
 * :code:`python jobs.py upload`, build and upload the project to an Azkaban server.
+* :code:`python jobs.py run`, trigger a workflow run on the Azkaban server.

 Running :code:`python jobs.py --help` shows the list of options for each of the previous commands.